aditya8138/UTD/CS6390/notes/Intra-Domain_Multicast.md

 ##### Cons:
 - The first packet is delayed a lot. (compute tree at every hop)
 - Routers have to remember the receiver even though there are no sources.

+### Protocol Independent Multicast - PIM
+Note that the dense version PIM is basically the same as DVMRP.
+We will focus on sparse version PIM in this section.

+Receivers and senders of are often sparsely populated.

+#### Type of Trees
+One Shared Tree (per group) used by all group receivers and senders.

+#### Receiver Driven
+- Trees are built using a form of reverse-path forwarding.
+Parent on the tree is the unicast next-hop to the root.
+    - The tree is optimal backward just like DVMRP.
+- Explicit join/prune tree management
+    - Routers with local (same LAN) *receivers send an explicit join* along the path to the root (whatever the root may be!)
+    - *All routers along this path will join the multicast tree* (if not on it already).
+    - *Prune messages remove tree branches* if receivers are no longer on their sub-tree.
+    - __There are no join message in DVMRP, so DVMRP use some trick to determine which router is child.__

+PIM is receiver driven and *unicast* protocol independent.
+__Only knowledge of the next-hop to a destination is needed.__

+#### Rendezvous Point
+The __root of the *shared tree*__ for group G is known as the *rendezvous point* (RP) of G. Thus, the shared tree is also known as the RP tree of G.
+Every router must know the RP for every group G by some means (broadcast or something).

+##### RP Problem
+- RP becomes a bottleneck.
+(Source send multicast message to RP(G))
+- Overhead-encapsulate/decapsulate.
+(Source send multicast message via encapsulation)
+- Indirect routing.

+To solve these problems, we in stead build a shortest path tree rooted at the designated router for S.

+#### SPT
+##### But how do routers discover sources?